klasharr/ssc-weather/README.md

 # ssc-weather

-This is an in development but will be a WordPress plugin to display UK Met Office weather data.
-I'm getting it all working in a CLI command first, will get unit tests working then the last step will be to make it display on a website.
+This is in development but will be a WordPress plugin to display UK Met Office weather data.
+I'm getting it all working in a CLI command first plus write unit teststhen the last step will be to make it display on a website.

 ## CLI command